Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Compact perturbations of a Pöschl-Teller potential

-The solutions of $Hf = z^2f$ are linked with those of $H_0 f=z^2 f$, using transformation operators.
-See \cite{Levitan}.
-In the end, if we assume that $V$ is integrable at $\pinf$, we can find an integral kernel $K^+$ such that the operator $X$ defined by
+The solutions of $Hf = z^2f$ are linked with those of $H_0 f=z^2 f$ through the use of transformation operators.
+We refer to Levitan \cite{Levitan} for more information about transformation operator theory. \begin{defi} We define the transformation operator $X^+$ which satisfies: